 I absolutely love travelling – but jet lag?
 Not so much.
-Actually, ‘jet lag’ is colloquial term used to describe a medical condition known as ‘desynchronosis’ which occurs when we cross time zones rapidly.
-It confuses our body clocks and along with the physical and emotional stress of the journey itself, it can make the first few days of a trip really stressful.
+Jet lag is colloquial term used to describe a medical condition known as ‘desynchronosis’ which occurs when we cross time zones rapidly.
+Doing this confuses our body clocks.
+Along with the physical and emotional stress of the journey itself, it can make the first few days of a trip and your return home really stressful.
 But how to avoid jet lag?
 It’s easier than you might think.

 Keep regular hours in the days before you leave

 While some people advocate trying to go to bed earlier or later to mimic the time zone you are heading for, I have found this to be counter-productive.
 Instead, simply be sure to get enough sleep in the days before your journey so that you start your trip rested and refreshed.

 Make healthy choices

 Eat regularly and drink lots of water.
 You don’t have to avoid caffeine completely, but try not to have more than 3 caffeinated drinks each day.

 How to Avoid Jet Lag – Things to Do on the Plane

 Start to think about what time it is at your destination throughout the flight.

 This helps your mind to get used to the time change.
 Most airlines offer a moving map which will tell you the time at your destination.